The gastric bypass produces reliable results with minimal side effects and carries what most doctors and patients consider to be acceptable risks.

 Internal scarring is a risk with any type of surgery and that’s certainly the case with bariatric procedures.
 In a small number of cases scars can develop during the postoperative period that result in a narrowing of the intestinal tract.
 This narrowing can make it difficult for liquids to pass, which can cause significant discomfort and become a serious issue if left untreated.
 Thankfully, a fairly routine gastro-endoscopic procedure can usually correct the problem.

-This is likely the most common negative side effect of this type of procedure.
-The modified stomach is not able to process nutrients to the same degree of effectiveness as it was previously.
+process nutrients to the same degree of effectiveness as it was previously.
 As a result, patients typically need to supplement their diet with a number of different vitamins and minerals and may need to do so regularly for many years.
 Most long term complications are the result of patients failing to take vitamins post gastric bypass, either because they forget or simply aren’t convinced of the medical necessity.

 Gastric dumping happens when food passes too quickly from the stomach into the small intestine.
 Dumping syndrome, as it’s also known, can cause mild to severe diarrhea and/or abdominal cramps shortly after eating.
 Since most of the time dumping is caused by sugary foods, it can be prevented by alterations in your gastric bypass diet.